 We have this hope as an anchor for the soul, firm and secure.

 Our hope really is the anchor, with out that, without Him and His promise, these trials would, without a doubt, be harder to bear.

-So, let’s cast all our anxieties on to Him because He does care for us (1 Peter 5.7) And keep hold of that Hope that he has given us.
+So, let’s cast all our anxieties on to Him because He does care for us (1 Peter 5.7).
+And keep hold of that Hope that He has given us.
 But don’t forget, it is OK not to be OK and it’s OK to say “I’m not OK.”
 We are human beings after all.

+Suggested reading How to hear from God in times of despair.
 Any prayer requests, do comment below or send us an email: Mindfulofchrist@gmail.com